Criticism of the Food and Drug Administration: Allegations of bias against gay men in blood donation process

+Blanket ban on MSM blood donations

 Blood collecting organizations, such as the American Red Cross, have policies in accordance with FDA guidelines that prohibit accepting blood donations from any "male who has had sex with another male since 1977, even once".
 The inclusion of homo- and bisexual men on the prohibited list has created some controversy, but the FDA and Red Cross cite the need to protect blood recipients from HIV as justification for the continued ban.
 Even with PCR-based testing of blood products, a "window period" may still exist in which an HIV-positive unit of blood would test negative.
 All potential donors from HIV high-risk groups are deferred for this reason, including men who have sex with men.
 The issue has been periodically revisited by the Blood Products Advisory Committee within the FDA Center for Biologics Evaluation and Research and was last reconfirmed on May 24, 2007.
 Documentation from these meetings is available to the public.

+Opposition to blanket ban and calls for policy change

 However, in 2006, the AABB, America's Blood Centers and American Red Cross recommended to the FDA that the deferral period for men who had sex with other men should be changed to be equivalent with the deferral period for heterosexual's judged to be at risk.
 The FDA chose to uphold the blood ban.
 Female sexual partners of MSM (men who have sex with men) are deferred for one year since the last exposure.
 This is the same policy used for any sexual partner of someone in a high-risk group.
 The intent of these policies is to ensure that blood is collected from a population that is at low risk for disease, since the tests are not perfect and human error may lead to infected units not being properly discarded.
 The policy was first put in place in 1985.

+Evolving MSM blood donation policies

+In 2015, gay and bi men were allowed to donate blood after a one-year deferred period.
+In 2020 during the COVID-19 pandemic, the deferred period was lowered to 3 months.
+In May 2023, gay and bi men can finally donate blood immediately "on the condition of being monogamous or just having one partner" regardless of sexual activity.
+Any non-monogamous individuals (regardless of sexual orientation) who have anal sex are automatically deferred to 3 months - Canada and the UK has implemented the same blood donation policy.
+It will take a while to be fully implemented, due to the American Red Cross donation centers and hospital computer systems and data needing to be upgraded with the new information.